harmony-one/h/progress/theo-perisic.md

 ---

+2025-01-08 Wed: 0x prioritization organization and preparation.
+Main priority is exchange support for seamless onboarding into Harmony, to optimize for metamask default support for 0x and Harmony EVM compatibility.

+2025-01-07 Tue: Sync with Li, Artem, and Yuriy about [Pump.one](https://pump.one) and Yield Enhancer.
+Suggestions for optional [Pump.one](https://pump.one) “opt-in” functionality: allowing users to have a base version of [Pump.fun](https://pump.fun) as well as be able to opt-in for the [Pump.one](https://pump.one) additional features.

+2025-01-06 Mon: Yield Enhancer review and testing.
+Additional APY still set to launch as industry leading on stablecoins.

+---

 2025-01-05 Sun: (1.0h) Shared document with Soph again.
 Insight: 0x work is mostly non-technical, but needs a dedicated push.

 2025-01-04 Sat: (2.0h) Reviewed [0x prioritization document](https://harmonyone.notion.site/Prioritizing-0x-Addresses-in-the-Harmony-Ecosystem-8fad1b2a6c054619aff41b9d8f771081).